-The introductions involved transfers out of a defined benefit pension scheme into a UK SIPP for investment in several investments within an FPI bond.
+The introductions involved transfers out of a defined benefit pension scheme into a UK SIPP for investment via a third party - in this case JBL.
 The transfers of defined benefit (final salary) pensions are usually not in the customers' best interests, are complex and present a variety of consequences and matters which the ordinary individual would be hard pressed to understand without professional financial advice.
 Those giving such advice in the UK are required by the FCA to pass specialist exams, reflecting the risks and complexities involved.
 Options, as a provider of SIPPs, would or ought to have been aware of this.

-Not only did Caledonian's advisers not have the qualifications required by the FCA (or FSA as it then was) to give advice on pension transfers, there is no evidence they had any relevant qualifications.
+Not only did Caledonian's advisers not have the qualifications required by the FCA (or its predecessor, the FSA) to give advice on pension transfers, there is no evidence they had any relevant qualifications.
 The only qualification of any kind which is mentioned is that Mr C of Caledonian is a qualified accountant.